architdate/PSARipper/README.md

 # PSARipper

+> This script is currently PATCHED by psarips.xyz.
+Their /exit/ gateway now directly has the shortner link instead of the base64 url.
+Will remove this notice once I figure out a way to bypass this hurdle and update the code.
+For now however, this script has been patched.
+My thinking is that they are probably dynamically generating their /exit/ gateway page serverside by doing a lookup on their database and randomizing and returning a shortner link.
+Pretty nifty way to stop this script, gotta admit.
+Good job, PSA team. :)

 Shortner Bypass for PSARips (psarips.xyz) and associated mirrors

 CLI tool to bypass the PSA shortner links and return the final list of all the hosters hosting the episodes